oracle/python-oracledb/doc/src/user_guide/aq.rst

 The delivery mode :data:`oracledb.MSG_BUFFERED` is not supported for bulk array operations in python-oracledb Thick mode.

+For Transactional Event Queues, the ``client_initiated`` parameter of :meth:`Connection.subscribe()` must be set to *True*.
+Python-oracledb Thin mode only supports AQ notifications with TxEventQ.
+Thick mode supports AQ notifications with both classic Queues and TxEventQ.

 There are examples of AQ Classic Queues in the `GitHub samples
 <https://github.com/oracle/python-oracledb/tree/main/samples>`__ directory.